mehulagg/gitlab/doc/development/documentation/feature_flags.md

 > - [Became enabled by default](link-to-issue) on GitLab 12.1.
 > - It's enabled on GitLab.com.
 > - It's recommended for production use.
+> - The feature flag is intended to be removed, so disabling it may not be possible in a future version of GitLab.
 > - For GitLab self-managed instances, GitLab administrators can opt to [disable it](#anchor-to-section). **(FREE SELF)**

 WARNING: